sevenhealer/rag_atlas_localLLM/README.md

 - **Upload.py**: Reads a text file, splits it into chunks, generates embeddings for each chunk using **Sentence Transformers**, and stores the chunks and embeddings in **MongoDB Atlas**.
 - **Query.py**: Queries the stored embeddings from MongoDB Atlas, retrieves the most similar chunks using **vector search**, and returns the relevant results based on cosine similarity.
+- **Gradio Interface**: A user-friendly web interface to input queries and view retrieved chunks along with generated answers.

 ---